benjmin-r/cto.coffee/writing/_posts/2018-12-18-leadership-as-an-ic.md

 By now, it's a given, that diverse teams are not only the right thing to do, but also a [smart thing to do][diverse-teams].

-So in order to make the best out of your team, you should make sure to tap their knowledge and experience.
+So to make the best out of your team, you should make sure to tap their knowledge and experience.
 After all, what good does it do, if you have smart people on the team, only to make all the decisions for them?

-Still, recognizing the need for and having the intention of making the best of smart and diverse teams can get easily caught up in all sorts of unconscious biases and habits.
-Which may lead to tapping into only a subset of your team's capabilities.
+Still, you can get caught up in all sorts of unconscious biases and habits.
+Even with the best intention of creating and making the most out of smart and diverse teams.

-A good first step to not get caught up in this and also a good chance for anyone on the team to show leadership, is to make sure everyone, and I really mean everyone's opinion is heard if a matter is relevant to them.
-Especially in team meetings, one can exhibit this kind of leadership trait by asking around before making a team decision.
+A good first step to not get caught up  is to make sure everyone on your team is heard.
+And I really mean _everyone’s_ opinion should be heard, if the matter is relevant to them.
+You can exhibit this kind of leadership behaviour especially in team meetings.
+Start by asking everyone around, before making a team decision.

-Of course this does not mean, that everyone should have a say in every tiny decision someone else might make in their day to day work.
-Rather leaders ensure that everyone who is affected by a decision has a say in a decision and is not drowned out by other, louder members of the team.
+Of course this does not mean, everyone should have a say in the tiniest decision.
+Rather, leaders ensure that everyone who is affected by a decision, has a say in that decision.
+Leaders make sure no one is not drowned out by other, louder members of the team.

 ### Seek out differing opinions and solutions

-Somehow similar, but different, to the previous "Make sure everyone is heard", one can exhibit leadership by actively seeking out opinions that are different from their own.
-These differing opinions don't necessarily have to be from people on the same team, but can come from all sorts of places.
+One can exhibit leadership by seeking out opinions that are different from their own.
+These differing opinions don’t necessarily have to be from people on the same team.
+Rather, they can come from all sorts of places.

-When seeking out and receiving these opinions, one should also not just tolerate them, but [listen to them actively][active-listening], really consider them.
+When seeking out and receiving these opinions, one should also not only tolerate them.
+If anything, one should [listen to them actively][active-listening], and actually consider them.

-The goal of this is to make better informed decisions, based on more diverse opinions and viewpoints.
+The goal of this is to make better informed decisions.
+Decisions that are based on more diverse opinions and viewpoints.

 ### Bonus: Lead by example

-Diligent readers will notice, that [Tom's list][tombartel] already lists 'Leading by example', so you would not be wrong to say, this is not an additional point to Tom's list.
+Diligent readers will notice, that [Tom's list][tombartel] already lists "Leading by example".
+So you would not be wrong to say, this is not an extra point to Tom’s list.

-Nonetheless, I feel this one is so important and also kind of a multiplier to all the above listed leadership traits, that I need to list it too.
+Nonetheless, this one is so important that I need to list it too.
+Plus, it's kind of a multiplier to all the above listed leadership traits.

-If you can show any of the above traits in a way that makes other people on your team want to behave in the same way, then this is the strongest indicator, that you are a leader.
-Even more so if you don't have formal authority, which is kind of the point of this list 😉
+That is, show any of the above traits in a way, that makes other people on your team want to behave in the same way.
+Then you have _the_ strongest indicator, that you are a leader.

+It's hard to emphasize this enough.
+You don’t have formal authority of an organization bestowed upon you?
+Yet, people follow what you do?
+Then you are a textbook definition of leader!

 ## Addendum